-RStudio Connect and RStudio Package Manager rely on databases to store metadata.
-Out of the box, both products comes with a SQLite database.
-If you are running either on a single server, you don't need anything else.
+RStudio Professional Products rely on databases to store metadata.
+Out of the box, they come with a SQLite database.
+If you are running on a single server, you don't need anything else.

-However, if you are running RStudio Connect or RStudio Package Manager on multiple servers, you will need to provide an external Postgres installation.
+However, if you are running in a load-balanced configuration, you will need to provide an external Postgres installation.
 The individual products will manage all of the data and tables inside the Postgres installation.

-Can I use an existing Postgres installation for RStudio Connect or Package Manager?
+Can I use an existing Postgres installation for RStudio Professional Products?

 Yes!
 The RStudio product requires read/write access to a dedicated Postgres schema, but the schema can live in a Postgres installation that houses other schemas as well.